Cayenne vs Jalapeno: Dried Kick vs Fresh Bite

 Jalapeños are a fresh-pepper workhorse.
 They hold their shape when roasted, pickle beautifully (the acidity tames the heat further), and work raw in salsas, guacamole, and relishes.
 Poppers, stuffed preparations, and sliced toppings all rely on the jalapeño's thick walls and structural integrity.
 Smoked and dried, they become chipotle - a flavor transformation that has nothing to do with cayenne.

-For dishes rooted in Mexican pepper traditions, jalapeño is often the culturally correct choice.
-Using cayenne powder instead of fresh jalapeño in a salsa verde, for example, changes the character of the dish entirely — you lose the fresh green flavor and gain a different kind of heat.
+For dishes rooted in Mexico's pepper traditions, jalapeño is often the culturally correct choice.
+Using cayenne powder instead of fresh jalapeño in a salsa verde, for example, changes the character of the dish entirely - you lose the fresh green flavor and gain a different kind of heat.

 Cayenne dominates in dry applications: spice rubs, hot sauces, chili powders, soups, and anything where you want heat distributed evenly through a liquid or fat.
 A quarter teaspoon of cayenne can bring a pot of soup from mild to assertive.
 It is also the backbone of many Louisiana-style hot sauces and a key spice in Cajun and Creole cooking.